MRT 2021 Day 3, April 7, Wednesday

 • Miles walked: 31.1

-Winter Cabin Trail, brushy in places, takes me up out of Sycamore Canyon, and a few forest roads lead to Secret Mountain and Lov Canyon Trail, which descends steeply at first, and then easier descent that seems to go on for ages.
+Winter Cabin Trail, brushy in places, takes me up out of Sycamore Canyon, and a few forest roads lead to Secret Mountain and Loy Canyon Trail, which descends steeply at first, and then provides an easier downhill grade that seems to go on for ages.

 We are in the land of red sandstone.